Being Black And Pregnant Was Already Scary — Coronavirus Makes It Even Scarier

 ”

-Williams is among the many Black women who are all too aware of these stories and the troubling history that contributes to racism within the medical industry, a subject Refinery29 explored in an episode of its series Shady.
+Kapten is among the many black women who are all too aware of these stories and the troubling history that contributes to racism within the medical industry, a subject Refinery29 explored in an episode of its series Shady.
 It’s a fact many struggle to overcome while preparing to give birth.

 Advertisement